Uphill Climb

 "Uphill Climb" is a 1987 short story written by Canadian science fiction author Robert J. Sawyer.
 It is the first print appearance of the Quintaglios, a species of sentient dwarf tyrannosaurs, which would later star in his critically acclaimed Quintaglio Ascension Trilogy.
-It was later reprinted in Iterations, an anthology of short stories written by Robert J. Sawyer.
+In was later reprinted in 2002 in Iterations, an anthology of short stories written by Robert J. Sawyer.
+It was reprinted again in 2019, this time in Sawyer's short story compilation volume Earth.